illusori/space-engineers-zi-bar-charts/README.md

-show_avg | true | Should the average value of the displayed bars be shown? show_max | false | Should the max value of the displayed bars be shown? show_scale | true | Should the scale (max Y point) be displayed in the bottom border?
+show_avg | true | Should the average value of the displayed bars be shown? show_max | false | Should the max value of the displayed bars be shown? show_scale | true | Should the scale (max Y point) be displayed in the bottom border? title | chart name | Title to display for the chart. unit | varies | Unit to use for display.
+(Note: Doesn't change chart scaling, just the unit label.)

-The scale is automatically set by some heuristics that sorta make sense and seem to work for me.
+FIXME: (not currently true) The scale is automatically set by some heuristics that sorta make sense and seem to work for me.

-There's currently no way to set the title to be something other than the name of the series.
+The scale is currently set to the maximum value seen in the recorded chart history of the past 100 datapoints.

 Setting x/y/width/height values that are outside the bounds of the display will stop the script, you'll need to fix the values then recompile the script.
 As I said at the top, it isn't very user-friendly right now.